w5xd/ASW12V/README.md

 The longest dimension is about 8in (21cm).
 The short dimension is about 4in (10cm).
 The other 12 channel enclosure is half as wide (4" x 4" or 10cm x 10cm).

 Power and Ground

-The PCB layout has three sections each with four input/output channels and with grounds and VCC isolated to that section.
+<p>The PCB layout has three sections each with four input/output channels and with grounds and
+VCC isolated to that section.
 The power and ground circuit is this:
 <a href='ASW12V-circuit3.pdf'>ASW12V-circuit3.pdf</a>.
 There are a lot of options on the PCB for exactly what Ground and VCC connections get connected internal to the device.
 You can successfully use this device with NONE of these jumpers in place.
 But in that case you might have to add jumpers on the terminal blocks between their VCC and GND pins.
-The PCB has jumpers that can internally connect:
+The PCB has jumpers that can internally connect:</p>
 <ol>
 <li>the VCC pin to the VCC on the adjacent section.
 <li>the OUTPUT GND pin to the OUTPUT Gnd pin of the adjacent section.